A baby’s birth is a life-changing event. Not only does a little human being give their first breath, but a woman becomes a mother.

 If you are pregnant and planning a natural birth you should focus on the positive things you can do to boost your chances:

-- Recognise that there is not one birth-option that will suit everyone.
+- Recognize that there is not one birth-option that will suit everyone.
 You need to do what is best in your circumstances.

 - Choose your healthcare provider wisely.
-I especially want to encourage you to at least examine the option of birthing with a midwife.
-Midwifery-led care is the standard worldwide, with documented better outcomes for low-risk mothers and babies.
+I especially want to encourage you to at least examine the option of birthing with a midwife, which are linked to better outcomes for low-risk mothers and babies.
 If you choose to birth with a gynaecologist, make sure that you have a birth plan that you discuss in advance and that your doctor is supportive of your informed choices.

 - If you have the funds available, using a doula for your birth will make a tremendous difference to your birth experience.